Comparison

 • You're part of the Artisan community and contribute to its development

-• You only need a session logger and nothing else
+• You only need a session logger, or you already use Artisan Plus for inventory and scheduling

 When First Crack makes sense

-• You're on macOS and want the full workflow — roast, analyze, inventory, cupping
+• You roast on macOS or Windows and want one app for the whole workflow: roast, analyze, inventory, cupping

-• Your Artisan data is siloed and you want cloud sync and cross-device access
+• Your Artisan history lives on one machine and you want cloud sync and cross-device access

 • You want to track bean inventory, freshness, and cost alongside roast history